 On October 1, 2015, the U.S. Environmental Protection Agency (EPA) announced a new eight-hour standard of 70 ppb for ground-level ozone, one of the principal components of smog.
 For more information, see New Ozone Standard.

 Ozone is a gas created when NOx (nitrogen oxides) and VOCs (volatile organic compounds) react chemically in the presence of sunlight and heat.
 Ozone is a primary ingredient of smog.

 Ozone occurs in two layers of the Earth’s atmosphere.

 Fine mineral, metal, soot, smoke, and dust particles suspended in the air can harm our lungs.
-For health reasons, we are most concerned with inhalable particulate matter less than 10 micrometers in diameter (PM10), and less than 2.5 micrometers in diameter (PM2.5).
-Particles of these sizes can permanently lodge in the deepest and most sensitive areas of the lung, and can aggravate many respiratory illnesses including asthma, bronchitis, and emphysema.
+For health reasons, we are most concerned with inhalable particulate matter less than 10 microns in diameter (PM10), and less than 2.5 microns in diameter (PM2.5).
+Particles of these sizes can permanently lodge in the deepest and most sensitive areas of the lungs, and can aggravate many respiratory illnesses including asthma, bronchitis, and emphysema.
 High levels of particle pollution have also been associated with a higher incidence of heart problems, including heart attacks.

 Air toxics are chemicals released into the air that are known or suspected to cause cancer or other serious health problems.
 Examples of air toxics include mercury, asbestos, and benzene.
 Vehicle exhaust contains high amounts of air toxics, and diesel exhaust particulate is considered the number one airborne carcinogen in California.
 See information on APCD’s funding programs for cleaner diesel engines designed to reduce diesel exhaust emissions.
 See our Air Toxics section for information on air toxics and health and the District’s air toxics program.